c4software/dotfiles/distributions/README.md

 # Dotfiles — Distributions

-This folder contains installation and configuration scripts for multiple Linux distributions (currently: Arch Linux and Fedora).
+This folder contains installation and configuration scripts for multiple Linux distributions (currently: Arch Linux, Fedora and macOS).
 The goal is to automate the setup of applications, fonts, development tools, and user configurations.

 ## Prerequisites